What is a Non-Disclosure Agreement (NDA)?

 A Non-Disclosure Agreement (NDA) is a document that is exchanged between a prospective buyer and a seller in the initial stages of an M&A transaction.
 The document is exchanged after the prospective buyer shows interest in a company after looking at the teaser of the target.
 The objective of the NDA is to make sure that the party receiving confidential information doesn’t use that information against the target company for its own benefit.
 The NDA is also referred to as a “Confidentiality Agreement.”

 An NDA is generally drafted and executed by the prospective buyer, but sometimes it is drafted by the seller.
 There are usually multiple markups and reviews of the NDA draft as both parties look for terms and conditions that are favorable to them and try to safeguard their interests.
 A well-written NDA anticipates a possible M&A transaction and includes a covenant requiring the confidential information to be “used solely for the purpose of evaluation of a possible transaction”, or words to that effect.
 This is one of the more important provisions of an NDA and is not normally subject to much negotiation or modification.

-NDAs are also often required by a company when they outsource work, such as to a freelancer, when doing the work will require giving the freelancer access to information that the company wants to keep confidential.
+NDAs are also often required by a company when they outsource work, to a freelancer for example, when doing the work will require giving the freelancer access to information that the company wants to keep confidential.

-An NDA is very important and useful for the seller (Disclosing Party) as the seller is the one who is disclosing every piece of confidential information about the company.
-It faces more risk from others finding out about the information, as it may not generate positive sentiments from customers and employees.
+An NDA is very important and useful for the seller (disclosing party), as the seller is the one who is disclosing every piece of confidential information about their company.
+They face more risk from others finding out about the information, as it may not generate positive sentiments from customers and employees.